“Wow, that is beautiful,” Wyn said appreciatively

 addressed, not Wyn, but the Ghijivian who stood over him.
 “There

-is a higher echelon of the Ghijivian society, isn’t there.
-The ones
+is a higher echelon of the Ghijivian society, isn’t there - the

 “I am Martok, I am leader of the Ghijivian people.
 You have understood